FRESH AIR

 But even if one believed the LAF was making some progress on phase one, Western intelligence officials recently told the Jerusalem Post that “Hezbollah is rebuilding faster than the Lebanese army is dismantling,” saying the group had managed to rearm, recruit and restore its bases.

 Finally, there are near-daily Israeli strikes against Hezbollah operatives and infrastructure, coupled with the constant reports of interdiction of Iranian weapons headed to Hezbollah by the new Syrian Government.
-Israel has killed about 150 Hezbollah operatives since the November 2024 ceasefire.
+Israel has killed at least 150 Hezbollah operatives, and perhaps more than double that number, since the November 2024 ceasefire.
 It has also relentlessly targeted Hezbollah’s infrastructure and potential to rebuild, including in ground raids.
 Airstrikes have recently intensified.

 In other words, while Syria and Israel are working relentlessly to try and halt or at least blunt Hezbollah’s regeneration, the LAF is nowhere to be seen.